GeekTrainer/learn-typescript/m07-organize-code-in-typescript/includes/6-exercise-export-import-module-components.md

 2. Import the `returnGreeting` function from **Greetings_module.ts** using the `import` keyword.
 The first statement below imports a single function.
 If **Greetings_module.ts** had contained multiple components, you could import the entire module into a single variable (for example, `allGreetingFunctions`), as shown in the second statement.
 You can then use the variable to access the module exports.

     ```typescript
-    import { returnGreeting } from './Greetings_module';         // imports a single function in the module
+    import { returnGreeting } from './Greetings_module.js';         // imports a single function in the module
-    import * as allGreetingFunctions from './Greetings_module';  // imports all exported components in the module
+    import * as allGreetingFunctions from './Greetings_module.js';  // imports all exported components in the module
     ```

+> [!IMPORTANT]
+> If you want to run the resulting JavaScript in a web browser, you must append the `.js` file extension to the file name in the `import` statement.
+To learn more, see [Compiled JavaScript import is missing file extension](https://github.com/microsoft/TypeScript/issues/40878).

 3. Try importing the `returnGreeting` function from **GreetingsLength_module.ts** using the statement `import { returnGreeting } from './GreetingsLength_module'`.
 You'll notice an error because both files contain a `returnGreeting` function and you now have a naming conflict in the global scope of **Main.ts**.
 You can correct the issue by assigning the second instance of `returnGreeting` a new name.
 Replace `{ returnGreeting }` with `{ returnGreeting as returnGreetingLength }`.
 You can now use `returnGreetingLength` in place of the function name in your code.

     ```typescript
-    import { returnGreeting as returnGreetingLength } from './GreetingsLength_module';
+    import { returnGreeting as returnGreetingLength } from './GreetingsLength_module.js';
     ```

 4. Now, you can use the `returnGreetings` functions in your code.